 So it is curious that Iowa State’s Office of University Relations, which typically takes every opportunity to trumpet the contributions of its researchers, hasn’t done more to shine a light on these groundbreaking findings.
 ISU has a responsibility to use the university’s Twitter feed and Facebook page—to tell the average person in farm country about this research and how it could revolutionize farming.
 Why wouldn’t they do that?

 Poor Cal is rebuked by UCS Author and her supporters.
 They say that Cal is wrong, that more meat consumption is not part of this disruption of agriculture.
-Yet Commenter Jasper was equally puzzled by UCS Author’s response:
+Yet Commenter Jasper was equally puzzled by the UCS suggestion of mixed usage of land for crops and livestock 😉

 So you’re going to grow more clover and alfalfa for livestock feed, but you’re not going to eat the livestock?
 Will they be kept as pets?
 I agree with Cal, there will be more meat to eat and that’s fine with me too.
 Hey, livestock will always be part of any sustainable rotation.
 A critical link in the cycle, no?
 Beef — it’s what’s for dinner!